 The situation has turned on its head as OPEC and Russia keep a lid on supply and coronavirus inoculation spreads.
-Some hedge funds have positioned for the rally to continue.
+Some hedge funds have positioned for the rally in fossil fuels to continue.
 If they’re correct, it could be bullish for the oil and gas firms held by XLE.

 Ways To Invest in Crude Oil Stocks

 Some investors may have forgotten about oil and gas companies because they have struggled for so long.
-This post will review a list of key energy stocks.
+This post will review a list of key stocks in the energy industry.

 It’s important to understand that energy stocks are highly correlated to each other and sentiment toward crude oil.
 While individual companies may occasionally move on their own news, they mostly follow the broader sector.
 Therefore investors should know the important events to monitor.
 These include: